 This software exists—today.

-Contrary to popular belief, there is a transaction management solution out there right now that can help brokerages take control of this process and make it better for everyone involved.
+Contrary to popular belief, there are transaction management solutions out there right now that can help brokerages take control of this process and make it better for everyone involved.

 "Lone Wolf's Link makes it possible to manage an entire transaction in a single platform—from contract to close to general ledger—with two-way communication ensuring that data is updated in both programs in real-time."

-It’s called TransactionDesk from Lone Wolf Technologies.
-Equipped with every digital tool listed above, TransactionDesk is the truly consolidated solution that the real estate industry needs right now.
+Equipped with every digital tool listed above, transaction management by Lone Wolf Technologies is the truly consolidated solution that the real estate industry needs right now.
 But that’s not all.

-Lone Wolf has released a two-way integration between TransactionDesk and its back office product, brokerWOLF.
+Lone Wolf has released a two-way integration between one of its transaction management solutions and its back office product—and it’s coming soon for the other transaction management solution.
 We call this integration Link.
 Link makes it possible to manage an entire transaction in a single platform—from contract to close to general ledger—with two-way communication ensuring that data is updated in both programs in real-time.
 So a change that’s made in the back office can be seen by the agent right away.
 Link is a turning point for real estate transactions.
 It significantly simplifies and speeds up the transaction process for everyone involved, ushering in a new era of innovation and efficiency for real estate transaction management.

 Looking to 2019 and beyond.